Socialist Party (Portugal): Mário Soares' leadership (1973–1985)

-They won the 1983 general election but without an absolute majority, and the PS formed a grand coalition with the centre-right Social Democratic Party (PSD), creating a Central Bloc.
+Soares remained in the party's leadership and won the 1983 legislative election but without an absolute majority, which led to the formation of a grand coalition with the centre-right Social Democratic Party (PSD), creating the Central Bloc.
 The new government began negotiations for Portugal to enter the European Economic Community (EEC).

-In 1985, the Central Block broke down and the PS, at the time led by António de Almeida Santos, lost the 1985 legislative election.
-Cavaco Silva's PSD won the 1985 elections, and again in 1987 and 1991 with an absolute majority.
-The PS was in opposition for more than ten years.
+In 1985, following the death of PSD leader Carlos Mota Pinto and the election of Aníbal Cavaco Silva as the new leader, the Central Bloc broke down and the PS, who nominated António de Almeida Santos as the party's candidate for Prime Minister, lost the 1985 legislative election in a crushing defeat, after several party members defected to Eanes' Democratic Renewal Party (PRD), winning just 20.8% of the votes and 57 seats.